 - two 1x2s cut to the width of the 1×12, minus 1 1/2″

-We had all of the scraps in the garage, so picking up the brackets made this about a $2 project!
+We had all of the scraps in the garage, so picking up the brackets made this an inexpensive project!

 First we cut all of the pieces to match the above, and then added pocket holes into one edge of the 1x4s (we did three- top, middle and bottom) and both ends of one side of one of the 1×2’s.